Marker Logo

 this page online

-Catoosa County.
-Memorial is on Battleline Road south of Alexander Bridge Road, on the right when traveling south.
+, in Catoosa County.
+It is on Battleline Road south of Alexander Bridge Road, on the right when traveling south.
 This monument is located in the national park that preserves the site of the Chickamauga Battlefield, The monument is located near the northern end of the line of mostly Union monuments, markers, and tablets that are situated along the park's Battleline Road.
 According to the location information provided by the National Park Service the, “Monument located within the Chickamauga Battlefield at map site #57 along Battleline Road”.
 Touch for map.
-Marker is in this post office area: Fort Oglethorpe GA 30742, United States of America.
+Memorial is in this post office area: Fort Oglethorpe GA 30742, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-4th Indiana Battery (within shouting distance of this marker); a different marker also named 4th Indiana Battery (within shouting distance of this marker); 94th Ohio Infantry (within shouting distance of this marker); 1st Wisconsin Infantry (within shouting distance of this marker); Scribner's Brigade (within shouting distance of this marker); Maney's Brigade (within shouting distance of this marker); 33rd Ohio Infantry (about 300 feet away, measured in a direct line); 2nd Kentucky Infantry Regiment (CSA) Marker (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: 4th Indiana Battery (within shouting distance of this marker); a different marker also named 4th Indiana Battery (within shouting distance of this marker); 94th Ohio Infantry (within shouting distance of this marker); 1st Wisconsin Infantry (within shouting distance of this marker); Scribner's Brigade (within shouting distance of this marker); Maney's Brigade (within shouting distance of this marker); 33rd Ohio Infantry (about 300 feet away, measured in a direct line); 2nd Kentucky Infantry Regiment (CSA) Marker (about 300 feet away).
 Touch for a list and map of all markers in Fort Oglethorpe.

 38th Indiana Infantry Marker image.
 Click for full size.

-Photographed By Dale K. Benington, August 11, 2015
+Photographed by Dale K. Benington, August 11, 2015

 2. 38th Indiana Infantry Marker